Dara-san of Reiwa

 Dara-san of Reiwa (令和のダラさん, Reiwa no Dara-san) is a Japanese manga series written and illustrated by Haruomi Tomotsuka.
-It was originally published as a webcomic on the author's Twitter account in October 2021.
-It later began serialization on Kadokawa's ComicWalker and Nico Nico Seiga manga websites in March 2022.
+It was originally published as a webcomic on the author's Twitter account in October 2021, that later began serialization on Kadokawa's ComicWalker and Nico Nico Seiga manga websites in March 2022.
+An anime television series adaptation produced by Asahi Production premiered in July 2026.